New small regular graphs of given girth: the cage problem and beyond: Results

-Note that this is an especially large improvement for $n(4,10)$, which previously had an upper bound of $n(4,10) \leq 384$.
-A selection of the currently best known bounds is available in Table~\ref{tab:cagecurrent1}, based on a survey of the literature.
+A selection of the currently best known bounds along with our improvements is available in Table~\ref{tab:cagecurrent1}, based on a survey of the literature.
 Lower bounds without a reference follow immediately from the Moore bound.
 We remark that in cases marked with a ``?'', it is known that a graph with the indicated property should exist, but the graph is orders of magnitude larger than the lower bound.
 Whenever the lower and upper bound coincide for a given parameter combination, the entire row is typeset in bold.
 The column labeled ``\# Graphs (this paper)'' indicates how many non-isomorphic graphs with those parameters were found using the algorithms described in this work.
 For the improved upper bounds obtained via excision, we halted the edge completion part (using the $(k,g)$-graph generator) after we found 100 graphs, while the generator could have generated more.
 That is why we indicate to have 100 pairwise non-isomorphic graphs for the excision cases, besides the improvement on $n(4,11)$ where we only obtained one graph.

 An open conjecture for the cage problem states that every $(k,g)$-cage with even girth must be bipartite \cite{cagesurvey, wongcagesurvey}.
-The graphs associated with the new bounds for $n(3,16)$ and $n(4,10)$ are again bipartite, providing additional evidence for this conjecture.
+The graphs associated with the new bounds for $n(3,16)$ and $n(4,10)$ are indeed bipartite, providing additional evidence for this conjecture.

 For the studied variants, multiple new bounds were also obtained.
 In particular, we established 21 new bounds for $egr$-graphs and 29 for $vgr$-graphs, of which 2 and 7, respectively, match the corresponding lower bounds.
 The concrete bounds are provided in Tables~\ref{tab:edgeImproved} and \ref{tab:vertexImproved}.
 Additionally, for 34 $(k,g,n)$ tuples we determined the existence of a $(k,g)$-graph of order $n$ where it was previously not known whether $n$ is in the $(k,g)$-spectrum or not.
 These results are shown in Table~\ref{tab:spectraFound}.
 Finally, Table~\ref{tab:kgnoImproved} shows 6 improved upper bounds for $n(k,g,\uline{g+1})$.
 Applying the inequality $n(k,2s+4) \leq 2n(k,2s+1,\uline{2s+2})$ did not result in additional improvements for the cage problem.